 Jesus is the King of all kings and the Lord of all lords.
 The greatest.
 The highest.
 The most significant of all.
 And WE are sons and daughters of the one true King.

 As a Beloved Daughter of the King, I AM a princess.

 When I dressed up as Princess Diana for that middle school project, I truly felt like a princess, if even just for one day.
 I stood a little taller, I walked with more confidence, and I spoke with more authority.
 I felt like a classy, elegant, beautiful young lady, and I acted outwardly how I felt inwardly.
 Funny how that happens.

 Once I finally made the connection that I am a princess every single day of my life, not just for one day as part of a school project, I finally began to accept nothing less than the life and the treatment my earthly father AND my Heavenly Father would want for me: a life full of love, joy, peace, respect and dignity.
 I don’t have to play dress up to feel worthy of adoration.

-My Father, the King, adores me.
+My Father is the King of all kings, and He adores me.
 He adores His daughter.

 And that makes me a princess.